ingadhoc/account-financial-tools/README.md

 # ADHOC Odoo Accountant Financial Tools and Utils

-Modules that extend odoo for common needs of ADHOC Customers
+Modules that extend odoo for common needs for ADHOC Customers

 [//]: # (addons)
 [//]: # (end addons)